-15 additional upper-division semester credit hours in English, at least 6 hours of which must be in literature; of these 6 hours, at least 3 must include the study of American literature
+15 additional upper-division semester credit hours in English, at least 6 hours of which must be in literature; of these 6 hours, at least 3 must include the study of American literature; 3 hours of literature may be used to satisfy the Core Curriculum requirement in Domain IIIA

 - B. 12 additional semester credit hours of approved support work in one of the following categories (at least 6 hours of which must be at the upper-division level): - 1.
 Classical studies (CLA), philosophy (PHI), humanities (HUM) - 2.
 Foreign languages, foreign literature (including foreign literatures in translation) - 3.
 Linguistics (including linguistics courses designated ENG, provided that they have not been counted toward the required 30 semester credit hours in English) - 4.
 Communication (COM) - 5.
 Creative writing or expository and technical writing (including courses designated ENG, provided that they have not been counted toward the required 30 semester credit hours in English) - 6.
 American studies (AMS), anthropology (ANT), history (HIS), psychology (PSY), or sociology (SOC) - 7.
 History and theory of either art or music - 8.
 Ethnic studies - 9.
 Women's studies - 10.
-Other subjects as may be individually justified by the student and approved by the Undergraduate Advisor of Record
+Other subjects as individually justified by the student and approved by the Undergraduate Advisor of Record